theleonsantana/trivia-app/README.md

 To run the application; clone the repo to your local enviroment.
 I am currently using `create-react-app` to make this application.

+Use these commands to run the application locally

 ### `yarn install`

 ### `yarn start`